TacoDelPaco/BridgeX/README.md

 It basically is an upgrade to using [@abandonware/bleno](https://github.com/abandonware/bleno), [@abandonware/noble](https://github.com/abandonware/noble) and [@abandonware/bluetooth-hci-socket](https://github.com/abandonware/bluetooth-hci-socket) which allows NodeJS 12+ to be used inconjunction with the latest Raspbian OS.

 I will try to document my process and guide through the installation, feel free to message me if you have any questions.
-I will try to make quality of life changes throughout the code, as there is a lot of unneccesary or unused portions.
+I will also make quality of life changes throughout the codebase, as there is a lot of unneccesary or unused portions.

-If you're wanting to use the original **bridgex.img** with the RPiZW, you can simply run `npm rebuild` in `/usr/lib/node_modules/` to get it running and you don't need this repo.
+If you're wanting to use the original **bridgex.img** with the RPiZW, you can simply run `sudo npm rebuild` in `/usr/lib/node_modules/` to get it running and you don't need this repo.

-*Note:* I've tested this with Raspbian OS 11 on a Raspberry Pi Zero 2 W and with Raspbian OS 10 on a Raspberry Pi Zero 1.1 W
+**Note:** I've tested this with Raspbian OS 11 on a Raspberry Pi Zero 2 W and with Raspbian OS 10 on a Raspberry Pi Zero 1.1 W
 ## Bare Minimum
 1. Clone the repository
    `git clone https://github.com/TacoDelPaco/BridgeX`